Students to serve during spring break

-More than 200 students, faculty and staff from Northwestern College will travel across the U.S. and around the world for the college’s annual Spring Service Projects (SSP) March 6 through 15.
+More than 200 Northwestern College students, faculty and staff will travel across the United States and around the world for the college’s annual Spring Service Projects (SSP) March 3–12.

-Two serve teams will assist international ministries this year.
+Along with Haiti, there are two other international SSP teams.
 One group of students will fly to Amsterdam in the Netherlands, where they will share their faith with guests at two Christian youth hostels.
 Another group will partner with the Moravian Church in Bluefields, Nicaragua, where they will work on a construction project, lead Bible school for children, and help at a health and feeding center.

 Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Missions (SOE) seal, ensuring that participating organizations get NWC mission teams that are of high quality.
 SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.